shipcod3/honeypy/README.md

 HoneyPy
 =======

-A simple honeypot PoC which leverages SimpleHTTPServer which serves HTML.
+A simple web application honeypot project which leverages SimpleHTTPServer which serves HTML with a classic look from the 80's.

 <img src="https://raw.githubusercontent.com/shipcod3/honeypy/master/img/HoneyPY.PNG" />